This site contains affiliate links to products. We may receive a commission for purchases made via these links.

 Both a telescope and a spotting scope are built using sturdy and durable materials.
 A telescope is more convenient and suitable to give you stable images of the sky.
 Most of the time, it will be rather difficult to move.

 In fact, trying to move the telescope can actually damage it.
 It is not the best option to choose when you are looking for a flexible device that you can pack for a camping trip or a hunting adventure.

 However, a spotting scope is usually lighter and more portable than a telescope.
 This means that you can easily use it for observing terrestrial objects especially if you are moving around.
 A spotting scope is usually more rugged with an ergonomic design.

-Spotting scopes will come with a shock resistant case so that it can be used for long.
+Spotting scopes will come with a shock-resistant case so that they can be used for a long.
 It will not easily break or shatter and you will be able to hold it comfortably.
 This will allow for a better grip with more protection.

 Since a telescope is usually larger and heavier than a spotting scope, it will always need to be placed on steady grounds.
 You are not likely going to move it around, as it will give you clear and detailed images of the sky.
 It will need special mounts that will keep it in its place.
 These are usually expensive.

 A spotting scope, on the other hand, can be mounted on generic tripods that will allow you to use it comfortably.
 You will not have to spend extra money on mounts as any tripod will do.
 You can also connect it with your camera or mobile to take pictures.

 Although a telescope will usually give you good details of very far objects, it usually comes with stable zoom features.
 It will come with some eye pieces that will have stable zooming features that you will not be able to adjust with every use.
 You can always invest in a variable zooming eye piece but this will make your already expensive telescope cost more.